 You can check your retirement account balance through your ERS OnLine account.
-You cannot withdraw this money while you are employed.
+You cannot withdraw this money while you are employed with the state.
 If you leave state employment, you have two options for your State of Texas retirement account: You may withdraw your retirement plan contributions, plus the accrued interest.
-Or, you can leave your money with the plan, and then once eligible, apply to get a lifetime monthly retirement payment.
+Or, you can choose to leave your money with the plan, and then once eligible, apply to get a lifetime monthly retirement payment.

-The amount of your lifetime retirement payment is based on formulas and eligibility guidelines authorized by the Texas Legislature.
-Learn more about the ERS Retirement Trust Fund at https://ers.texas.gov/Retirees/Retirement/State-of-Texas-Retirement.
+The amount of your monthly annuity payment is based on formulas and eligibility guidelines authorized by the Texas Legislature.
+Learn more about the State of Texas Retirement program and the ERS Retirement Trust Fund at https://ers.texas.gov/Active-Employees/Retirement/State-of-Texas-Retirement.